Prep Slate

 Saving is easy.

-Tags apply themselves on save based on ingredients, technique, and time.
-Search reaches ingredients, modifiers, tags, notes, and instructions, not just title text: type anchovy and you find the Caesar.
+Import a recipe and tags apply themselves, based on ingredients and technique.
+Search reaches ingredients, tags, and notes, not just title text: type anchovy and you find the Caesar.
 Stack tags to narrow two hundred recipes down to four.

-Where it stopsTagging reads structured ingredients and times, so a recipe imported without them gets fewer automatic tags.
+Where it stopsTagging happens at import and reads the imported ingredients and steps, so a sparse import gets fewer automatic tags.
 Add your own in a tap.

 Import